Moving to Israel Guide

 Despite this restless part of life for some Israelis, it is a speck in a country that is a diverse melting pot of cultures.
 Although Jews, Muslims and Christians live peacefully side by side, this is not the only way in which the country is richly diverse.
 People from all corners of the globe reside in Israel, from African and Vietnamese migrants, to people from post-Soviet states and refugees from Bosnia, Kosovo, Kurdistan and North Korea.

-Describing the culture of Israel of anything short of unique is an understatement.
+Describing the culture of Israel as anything short of unique is an understatement.
 It is hard to label a country that is such a rich blend of nations, both spiritually and geographically.
 The land of immigration has provided the world with a cornucopia of different fashions, cuisines, etiquettes, music and languages, as well as beliefs.

 Israel is a multi-lingual country, but Hebrew (the language of the Bible) and Arabic are the official languages.
 Both Hebrew and Arabic are written from right to left.
 All Israeli school children are taught Hebrew and Arabic, as well as English, and the majority of people in the country have an excellent grasp of the English language.
 Furthermore, most street signs are in the three languages.